CinecorePlayer/CinecorePlayer/README.md

 - **Audio graphs in exclusive PCM mode**
   In audio-only playback, graphs currently work only in **non-exclusive PCM** mode.

-- **DLNA module**
-  The DLNA implementation is still highly incomplete and may be unstable or error-prone.

 - **MPCVR backend currently not working**
   MPC Video Renderer support is present at project level, but it is **not currently functional**.